PANTHORA

 The Necromancer Wars ended not through military victory but through a desperate application of the eslar's most advanced magical and alchemical knowledge.
 A coalition of the most brilliant minds remaining in free Panthora developed what they called the Great Cleansing—a massive magical working that would purify the corrupted lands but at a terrible cost.
 The spell required the sacrifice of nearly half of Isia's accumulated magical artifacts and resulted in the creation of a permanent dead zone where necromantic energies had been most concentrated.

 When the Great Cleansing was unleashed, the undead armies of Ill Sigith and Jux Jeorn were destroyed, but the land they had occupied was left permanently scarred.
-The corrupted city of Aethros became the Dead Lands—a region where no living thing could survive for long and where necromantic energies continued to emanate from the poisoned soil.
-To prevent any future catastrophe of this magnitude, the Council of Minds established the city of Navarre on the border of the Dead Lands, built as both a fortress to contain any future necromantic outbreaks and a research station where carefully selected scholars could study the corrupted zone without risking the contamination of the rest of Panthora.
+The corrupted city of Navarre became a sort of capital city, its undead lords ruling over what became the Dead Lands—a region where no living thing could survive for long and where necromantic energies continue to emanate from the poisoned soil.
+To prevent any future catastrophe of this magnitude, the Council of Minds established the city of Aethros on the border of the Dead Lands, built as both a fortress to contain any future necromantic outbreaks and a research station where carefully selected scholars could study the corrupted zone without risking the contamination of the rest of Panthora.

 The Age of Advancement (Year 451-Present)